Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/06_Filter_mapping_quality.md

 `-f` Indicates to include / keep reads that agree with the flag statement that follows  \
 `0X2` (which follows the `-f` flag) indicates **PROPER_PAIR** so each sagment is properly aigned according to the aligner  \
 `-q` Skips alignments that are mapped with quality scores (Phred scores) less than the value that is indicated  \
-`b` Indicates that the output will be in the BAM format  \
+`-b` Indicates that the output will be in the BAM format  \
 `-o` Determines the output file name

 ## Running Samtools